Biden vows his support for the ‘critical role’ the arts play in America

 “To the 43rd Class of Kennedy Center honorees and to artists all across America, thank you for your vision.
 Thank you for touching the soul of our nation.”

 Because of the pandemic, this version of the Kennedy Center Honors was filmed over five days in and around the arts center last month.
-Kelly Clarkson, Gladys Knight, Pentatonix and Yo-Yo Ma were among the all-start lineup who paid tribute to the five artists.
+Kelly Clarkson, Gladys Knight, Pentatonix and Yo-Yo Ma were among the all-star lineup who paid tribute to the five artists.

+Kennedy Center President Deborah Rutter, who is traveling this week, said in an email that Biden’s remarks reflect the spirit of the annual celebration.

+“The president’s moving words, shining a light on the importance of the country’s artists and their vision, strike at the heart of the joyous spirit we all felt with this year’s Kennedy Center Honors,” she said.
+“It truly marks a return to the arts for both organizations and artists, who have continued to inspire us as a nation, despite the deep hardships they have faced during the past 15 months.
+We are also grateful for the generous amount of time President Biden and the first lady spent with this year’s very special Honorees.”

 Biden’s statement resonated beyond the national arts center.